arduino/help-center-content/content/Arduino Cloud/Arduino Chrome App/Use-Arduino-with-Chromebook.md

 ---

 <!-- markdownlint-disable MD028 -->
-> [!IMPORTANT]
-> **Arduino Cloud for Chromebook** has been removed from Google Play and is currently unavailable.
-We are actively working to resolve the issue.

 > [!TIP]
 > You can now use the Cloud Editor on ChromeOS directly in the Chrome browser.
 No installation of apps or extensions is required.